 We integrate the mass of a \citet{kroupa01} IMF between $m_{\rm min}=0.08~\msun$ and $m_{\rm max}=100~\msun$ and compare it to the mass integral of a similar IMF, but with a power-law slope of $\beta=3$ for masses $m<0.5~\msun$.
 This increases the total mass by a factor of two, at the same number of massive stars.
 We conclude that while this is a non-negligible factor, it is (1) comparable to the uncertainty on the SFR in the CMZ and (2) in itself insufficient to explain the factor of $\geq10$ suppression of the SFR in the CMZ.
-However, if we combine a doubled SFR with a density PDF that is narrowed by the high magnetic field strength in the CMZ (see \S\ref{sec:localobs}), then the density threshold required by the observed gas depletion time-scale becomes $n_{\rm th}\sim2.5\times10^8~{\rm cm}^{-3}$, which is comparable to the threshold predicted for normal turbulence ($n_{\rm turb}\sim2\times10^8~{\rm cm}^{-3}$, see \S\ref{sec:turb}).